mfioravanti-yseop/gitflow_lab/README.md

 It is based on [a very fancy documentation](https://eborel-yseop.github.io/git-guide/) written by Etienne Borel, and adapted to be a practical exercise.

 There is also a [version](https://mfioravanti-yseop.github.io/git_lab/) for stand-alone users that have just arrived in the company, or want to improve their skills, and want to do an auto-training.
 It is more centered on Git, though, and doesn't deal  much with GitFlow (Pull Requests can't be handled alone!).
+But it goes further in the features, so don't hesitate to have a look!

 ## Prerequistes

-This lab won't explain to you what is Git, it takes for granted that you have an overall knowing of the subject!
+This workshop won't explain you what is Git, it takes for granted that you have an overall knowing of the subject!
 Also, you OS does not matter, but you should have installed the following items:

 - **Git**, obviously!
-And having a personal account on Github, related to the workspace Yseop (generally: *yourlogin*-yseop)
+And having a personal account on Github, related to the Github's workspace Yseop (generally: *yourlogin*-yseop)
 - **Visual Studio Code** (recommended, not mandatory)
 - a graphical Git Client, like **GitExtension** or **Gitkraken** (recommended, not mandatory)